 In the event schools choose also to be part of an event in which exceptions are requested to NFHS Basketball Uniform Regulations, the request may be made to wear an alternate uniform color (pink for example), headbands, wristbands, etc. (no request is needed for shoe lace or shoe colors).
 However, number requirements (size, location) must still meet NFHS Uniform Requirements.
-If you wish to do this, after working out details with the opposing school, please utilize the Waiver Request Form at the end of this Coaches' Guide and email to Emily Gates, Director of Sport Management, at egates@ohsaa.org.
-This is also located online on the "Basketball" web pages.
+If you wish to do this, after working out details with the opposing school, please utilize the Waiver Request Form located online on the "Basketball" web pages.
 Upon approval, please then make contact with game officials